 Arnout van de Rijt.
 “Selection and Influence in the Assimilation Process of Immigrants.”
-Conditionally accepted to Advanced in Group Processes
+Forthcoming in Advanced in Group Processes

 Bogdan Vasi, David Strang and Arnout van de Rijt.
 “Tea and Sympathy: The Tea Party Movement and Republican Pre-commitment to Radical Conservatism in the 2011 Debt Limit Crisis.”
 Forthcoming in Mobilization